Skip to main content

 A statutory agent is a person or legal entity that is responsible for receiving legal documents and all official notices from the Arizona Corporate Commission on behalf of the LLC.
 In some states, the statutory agent is called a registered agent.
 Statutory agents must have a physical street address located in Arizona.
 PO box addresses do not count.

-Why choose Arizona Registered Agent LLC?
+Why Choose Arizona Registered Agent LLC?

 Here are just a few reasons.